arunNewPhoenix/Submission-Project/README.md

 About me :During my ongoing college years mostly I used Django as framework for populating the frontend with the data fetched from the database using jinja format of the django wrote models for the database as a DBA .This is my first time I am handling a frontend Project because I wanted to learn these too.(I believe I can learn from your organization and my personal effort)

-My one of the best Project:
-handled the database models and schema's https://github.com/arunNewPhoenix/Lemonade_pbl
+My other one of the best Project: A Web-application :: Lemonade-an app for CS-nerds... handled the database models and schema's https://github.com/arunNewPhoenix/Lemonade_pbl
 Working Link: https://lemonadearunkumar.herokuapp.com/